kurzgesagt-in-a-nutshell/birdbot/README'S/DEV.md

     Module for moderation commands.
     - clean
     - ban
-        > TODO:
-        > - Currently if time alone is provided it is considered as a reason.
-        > - Seperate times as arguments in time string.
     - unban
     - kick
     - mute
-        > TODO:
-        > - Currently if time alone is provided it is considered as a reason.
-        > - Seperate times as arguments in time string.
     - unmute
     - warn
     - addrole